 There are tons of dog treats and chews to choose from: bully sticks, dental chews, bacon-flavored Nyla Bones, and chicken rawhide rolls (to name a few).
 The problem is that it is very difficult to determine which of these treats are healthy for your pup and those that might be fattening or downright dangerous.

-Not sure what to gift your pup for Christmas or Hanukkah?
+Not sure what treats are safe for your dog?
 Trying to find a longer-lasting treat that is both healthy and safe?
-Or maybe you just want more ideas for healthy snacks?
+Or maybe you just want more ideas for healthy snacks.

 Carrots are a low calorie food loaded with carotenoids, fiber, Vitamin C and Vitamin K and potassium.
 They may also help mitigate plaque build up due to their abrasive quality.
 Consider boiling whole baby carrots before chopping and feeding them to your pup.
 Research shows that cooking carrots whole (i.e. not in cut up pieces) significantly boosts anti-cancer properties and preserves nutritional value.

 Apples provide dietary fiber, vitamin C, and various antioxidants.
 Like all fruit which is high in sugar, feed to your pup in moderation.